 "A delightful spa town that still retains a feeling of Edwardian gentility.
 Nestling next to beautiful pine woods, Woodhall Spa is the ideal location for a short break"

 Woodhall Spa is a delightful spa town which has retained a feeling of Edwardian gentility.
 Nestling next to beautiful pine woods, Woodhall Spa is the ideal location for a short break.

-With excellent hotels, a world-class golf course, open air swimming pool at Jubilee Park, a famous aviation trail, and even a delightful old-fashioned picture house – the Kinema in the Woods – Woodhall Spa is a true gem.
+With excellent hotels, a world-class golf course, open air swimming pool at Jubilee Park, a famous aviation trail and even a delightful old-fashioned picture house – the Kinema in the Woods – Woodhall Spa is a true gem.

-- The Lincolnshire Aviation Heritage Centre is the largest WW2 Bomber Command airfield in the UK.
+Slightly further afield is The Lincolnshire Aviation Heritage Centre in East Kirkby (approximately 15 miles away).
+However, it really is well worth the detour and is the largest WW2 Bomber Command airfield in the UK.
 Here you can experience the atmosphere of a Second World War airfield (including the sights, sounds and smells!).
 You can even taxi down the runway in a Lancaster Bomber – but you do need to pre-book.
-With award-winning displays, friendly & knowledgeable staff, and lots of great events happening throughout the year, The Lincolnshire Aviation Heritage Centre is another gem that is not to be missed.
+With award-winning displays, friendly & knowledgeable staff and lots of great events happening throughout the year, The Lincolnshire Aviation Heritage Centre is another gem that is not to be missed.

 Want to read all about Lincolnshire’s many market towns?
 Click here.
 Or, for more information on Lincolnshire’s aviation history, try this article.